MrSom3body/vmware-installer/README.md

 # 🚀 VMware Workstation Installer & Patcher

+> [!NOTE]
+> This script sadly can't download VMware for you anymore as Broadcom has
+> stopped providing the `.tar.gz` without an account

 Welcome to the **VMware Workstation Installer & Patcher** script!
 This script helps you install VMware Workstation, fetch necessary dependencies, and patch VMware modules to get your setup working on Linux distributions on Arch, Debian and Fedora.

 ## ✨ Features